yogi-github/django-paranuara/README.md

 - source ENV/bin/activate

 ## Setup Script
-Input Data such as  companies.json and people.json are placed in the following location - **paranuara\info_analytics\fixtures\resources**
+Input Data such as  companies.json and people.json are placed in the following location:
+**paranuara\info_analytics\fixtures\resources**

 Setup Script does the following: